jmuehlig/perf-cpp/docs/sampling.md

 Memory latency sampling on Sapphire Rapids requires an **auxiliary counter** in the trigger group before the first real counter ([kernel patch](https://lore.kernel.org/lkml/1612296553-21962-3-git-send-email-kan.liang@linux.intel.com/)).

 > [!IMPORTANT]
-> *perf-cpp* detects this automatically and adds the auxiliary counter when needed — both for typed `perf::MemoryLoads` triggers and string-based `"mem-loads"` triggers.
+> *perf-cpp* detects this automatically and adds the auxiliary counter when needed, both for typed `perf::MemoryLoads` triggers and string-based `"mem-loads"` triggers.
 > If auto-detection fails, add it manually:

 Using [typed triggers](#typed-triggers) (recommended):